PeterRK/protocache/README.md

 without the reflection extension).
 When tools are enabled, the install also contains the JSON converters and all protoc plugins.

-The C++, Python, and TypeScript distributions use the same repository release version.
-Format compatibility remains governed by [data-format.md](data-format.md) and cross-language fixtures.
+Format compatibility is governed by [data-format.md](data-format.md).

 ## Code Gen
 ```sh